-Google announces Samsung Galaxy S 4 with stock Android 4.2, launching June 26 for $649Alex Wagner - Deputy Managing Editor, News Desk
+Google announces Samsung Galaxy S 4 with stock Android 4.2, launching June 26 for $649Alex Wagner - Editorial Director of News and Content

 Love the Samsung Galaxy S 4, but not so into TouchWiz?
 Google's got what you need.
 The company just announced that it plans to release a new version of the Galaxy S 4 that runs a stock version of Android 4.2 Jelly Bean.
 The device will work with AT&T and T-Mobile 4G LTE in the U.S., come with 16GB of built-in storage (with microSD slot for additional memory) and will come with an unlockable bootloader.
 Additionally, Google promises that it will receive prompt software updates.